mbrukman/why-svelte/readme.md

 See the official blog post
 [“Write less code”](https://svelte.dev/blog/write-less-code)
 for the full picture.
-Rich Harris also gave a related talk,
+Rich also gave a related talk,
 [“The Return of ‘Write Less, Do More’”](https://www.youtube.com/watch?v=BzX4aTRPzno).

 ### compilers enable output flexibility